loicgreffier/spring-boot-ai-quickstarts/mcp-server-http/README.md

 ```

 - Start the back-end server.
-- Configure an MCP client to connect to the Streamable HTTP MCP server:
+- Configure an MCP client to connect to the streamable HTTP MCP server:

 ```json
 "mcp-server-http": {